snhb2002/Cybersecurity-Project-1/README.md

 Cybersecurity Project 1
 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+These files were used to configure the network below in this repository.

 ![Netwrok_Diagram](https://github.com/snhb2002/Cybersecurity-Project-1/blob/f2e27114ed36cc4ba8bc79797a9e0551c8acebe6/diagrams/Network%20Diagram.png)

-These files have been tested and used to generate a live ELK deployment on Azure.
+The files below were tested and applied to make a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the file may be used to install only certain pieces of it, such as Metricbeat.

 ## Install ELK Servers
 [install-elk.yml](https://github.com/snhb2002/Cybersecurity-Project-1/blob/9c406f0f6d5b852a5c84c6e1208a56015725b233/ansible/install-elk.yml)